Dido Elizabeth Belle: At Kenwood House

 A brief reference to Belle occurs in volume II of James Beattie's Elements of Moral Science.
 Beattie refers to her intelligence, saying "But I happened, a few days after, to see his theory overturned, and my conjecture established by a negro girl about ten years old, who had been six years in England, and not only spoke with the articulation and accent of a native, but repeated some pieces of poetry, with a degree of elegance, which would have been admired in any English child of her years."
 Following this is a footnote which states, "She was in Lord Mansfield's family; and at his desire, and in his presence, repeated those pieces of poetry to me.
 She was called Dido, and I believe is still alive."
 This and the quotations from Thomas Hutchinson are some of the few direct references to Dido found in primary source material.
+However, neither Beattie nor Hutchinson were aware of Dido's familial ties to Lord Mansfield.

 Lord Mansfield ruled on a related matter of the status of slaves in England in his capacity as Lord Chief Justice of England and Wales.
-When called on in 1772 to judge Somerset v Stewart, the case of an escaped slave whose owner wanted to send him back to the West Indies for sale, he decreed:
+When called on in 1772 to judge Somerset v Stewart, the case of an escaped slave whose owner wanted to send him back to the West Indies for sale, Mansfield tried hard to prevent the case coming to trial; Mansfield also suggested to Somerset's abolitionist protectors to buy him from Stewart, but they refused.
+The case went for trial and he decreed: